 Grab a $10 wine bottle and glass because you’re going to want to cheers the beautiful sunset over the Pacific Ocean.
 Playa Negra is the perfect spot to do this.
 From the beach, you can also spot sea turtles coming up for air!

-Would you go for the wildlife or landscapes?
+Would you go to the Galapagos for the wildlife or landscapes?